Take a visit to this beautiful seaside shire and see for yourself

 Even though the Redlands is just 45 minutes south of the Brisbane CBD, you’ll find many retired locals rarely feel the need to venture to the “Big Smoke”.

 This growing community is close enough to all the amenities, yet far enough away to enjoy a little peace and quiet.
-You’ll have no trouble finding a Redlands retirement village within easy walking distance of shops, medical centres, and other facilities – and public transport is at your door.
+You’ll have no trouble finding a luxury Redlands retirement village within easy walking distance of shops, medical centres, and other facilities – and public transport is at your door.

 Did somebody say seafood?